 Trospium (Sanctura, Sanctura XR) is effective for the treatment of OAB.
 It is available as either immediate-release or extended-release dosage form.
 In a study comparing it to oxybutynin IR in patients with spinal cord injury, the two drugs were equally effective.
-Trospium has a lower incidence of some potentially bothersome adverse effects (blurred vision, dizziness, somnolence) than oxybutynin and, perhaps, some of the other agents in this class, likely due to its quaternary structure.90
+Trospium has a lower incidence of some potentially bothersome adverse effects (blurred vision, dizziness, and somnolence) than oxybutynin.